 There’s a number of other practicalities to take into account, from transportation of the body to obtaining a coffin and urn for the ashes.
 For this reason most families prefer to contract with a direct cremation specialist to take care of the arrangements rather than organising it themselves.

-If you are looking for a low cost affordable direct cremation specialist in London or Surrey then contact White Rose Modern Funerals.
+If you are looking for a low cost affordable direct cremation specialist in London or Surrey then contact White Rose Modern Funerals on 020 3281 1045.
 We are based in Teddington, Richmond upon Thames and a member of our team will be happy to meet with you to discuss our options.
-For more information about how deal with the death of a loved one or organise a funeral visit our sister site The Independent Funeral Guide.
+We can arrange low cost direct cremation funerals in SW London and Surrey.